miyako/miyako.github.io/_posts/2024-08-23-4d-plugin-simple-sqlite-client.md

   <div class="syntax-td cell cell--8"></div>
 </div>

-* Blob is returned as base64 text.
+* Blob is returned as base64 text
-* Null is returned as null.
+* Null is returned as null
-* Float is returned as double.
+* Float is returned as double
-* Text is returned as text.
+* Text is returned as text
-* Other types are ignored.
+* Other types are ignored

 #### Integer Format